 Definition and meaning of Congressional Record: The Congressional Record is a document that records the proceedings of the United States Congress.
 It includes the text of all legislation and resolutions, floor debates, committee hearings, and presidential messages.
 It is an invaluable tool for researchers, historians, and citizens alike.
 However, it also has its limitations; the two-party system creates an environment where independent candidates and their voices are often underrepresented in the record.
 This means that the Congressional Record often fails to capture the full scope of the diverse opinions of the American people.

-Definition and meaning of constituent: A constituent, in the sense of American politics, is an individual who votes for or supports a particular political representative, party, or candidate.
-A constituent is usually a member of the electorate, although in some cases a constituent may have a special or vested interest in the outcome of a particular decision.
-Constituents are key stakeholders in the political process, as their input and voices are essential in the decision-making process.
-Constituents can influence the outcome of elections in their respective districts by voting for the candidate or party that best reflects their values and interests.
-This is especially important for those who wish to see the end of the two-party system and the emergence of more independent candidates.
-By voting for independent candidates, constituents can ensure that their representatives are accountable to their interests, rather than the interests of the two major parties.
-In addition to voting, constituents can also voice their opinions on matters of public interest by attending town hall meetings or writing to their representatives.
+In the political landscape, constituents are key stakeholders in the decision-making process.
+Their input and voices are crucial, influencing the outcome of elections within their districts.
+This influence is exercised through voting for candidates or parties that align with their values and interests.
+In addition to voting, constituents can also voice their opinions on matters of public interest by attending town hall meetings or contacting their representatives.
 By doing so, they can ensure that their representatives are aware of their views and concerns.
-This is an important part of the political process, as it allows for a more direct line of communication between the representatives and the constituents.
+This is an important part of the political process, as it allows for a more direct line of communication between representatives and their constituents.

 Definition and meaning of Constitution Party: The Constitution Party is a political party in the United States that seeks to restore government to its original constitutional principles.
 Founded in 1992, the Constitution Party is considered one of the most conservative of the third-party organizations in the United States.
 The Constitution Party has a platform of limited government, fiscal responsibility, national sovereignty, and a return to traditional values.
 The party supports a strong national defense, a free-market economy, and the right of individuals to own and keep property.